Majjhima Nikāya 138

 Evaṁ kho, āvuso, ajjhattaṁ saṇṭhitanti vuccati.

-That’s how their consciousness is stuck internally.
+That’s how it is said to be stuck internally.

 Kathañcāvuso, ajjhattaṁ asaṇṭhitanti vuccati?